 4. Keep lunch light by reducing packaging…and your carbon footprint

-Make lunch at the office more environmentally friendly by bringing it from home in reusable containers.
-If leftovers and sandwiches aren’t your bag, try something completely different and delicious out of these 100 easy-to-make lunch ideas .
+Make lunch at the office more eco-friendly by bringing it from home in reusable containers.
+Avoid single-use plastics and opt for compostable packaging when eating out.
+Here are 100 easy-to-make lunch ideas!

 Quick tip!